blyscuit/ONW_AI/README.md

-# One Nigth Werewolf AI
+# One Night Werewolf AI
 One of the first AI for One Night Werewolf with decision tree.
 Run on Python.

 AI algorithm is in PlayerAI.py